The coinage of Apollonia and Dyrrhachium:

 3. The Apollo denar

 Bionos-Zoilos Apollo denar.
 Obv.
 Laureate head of Apollo facing left.
 BIΩNOΣ (Bionos, 'of Bion') left in field anticlockwise.
 Border of dots.
 Rev. Three nymphs hand in hand dancing, outer ones holding torches.
 Fire between the left and middle nymph, frills to left - right - right. Α-Π-Ο-Λ in field between dancers, [Z]ΩIΛOΣ (Zoilos) in the exergue.
 Border of dots.
 3.97 g, 18.8 mm.
 SNG Tubingen 1322.

 A systematic study of these coins with a full catalogue is still pending; there has been no publication listing all varieties.
-A chapter in a book on the archaeology and history of Apollonia deals also with the coinage2, in which I found useful information about the Apollo denar series; but I have been a little bit cautious to accept all statements, see my criticism in the Further reading chapter.
+A chapter in a book on the archaeology and history of Apollonia deals also with this coinage2, in which I found useful information about the Apollo denar series; but I have been a little bit cautious to accept all statements, see my criticism in the Further reading chapter.

-Despite all coin types are well known from different collections and museum catalogeus, there are very few published hoards to draw useful consequences about their chronology.
-However, it seems that he Apollo denars and fractions were not circulating beyond the borders of the Apolloniate civic administration.
+Despite all coin types are well known from different collections and museum catalogues, there are very few published hoards to work out their chronology.
+It seems that he Apollo denars and fractions were not circulating beyond the borders of the Apolloniate civic administration.
 The Dimalla hoard3 is the only one, which contains almost all coin types of this era: 27 denars, a half denar, a fire/pedum half drachma, and different Apolloniate bronze issues as the small change of the series; some of them can be survivors from earlier times.

 The production of the Apollo denar series ended by the full territorial and political integration of the area in the Roman empire around the early 1st c.
 AD.
 Later, provincial bronze coins were produced in Apollonia under few Roman emperors (see in next chapter: "Roman provincial issues").